saulpw/visidata/docs/api/options.md

 ### Plugin file structure

-A plugin is usually a single .py file, installed in the `$HOME/.visidata/plugins/` directory on the local computer.
+A plugin is usually a single .py file, installed in the `$HOME/.visidata/plugins/` directory on the same computer as visidata.
 `import` statements for all enabled plugins go into `$HOME/.visidata/plugins/__init__.py`.
 Plugins can be installed and uninstalled in the [Plugins Sheet](), which maintains the entries in this `__init__.py` file.
 At startup, VisiData automatically imports this `plugins` package.

-Plugins often start as a small snippet in .visidatarc, and then migrate the code to a separate file to share with other people.
+Plugins often start as a small snippet in `.visidatarc`, and then migrate the code to a separate file to share with other people.
 The actual code in either case should be identical.

 ### Complete "Hello world" plugin example